 Since the inception of Skinny Black Girl in 2007, I’ve lived a few lives.
 I’ve loved and lost.
 I’ve survived spells of my recurring major depressive disorder.
-I’ve been an ambitious big dreamer and a Zen hippie willing to go as the wind blows.
+I’ve been an ambitious dreamer and a Zen hippie willing to go as the wind blows.
 I’ve come here with questions and accidentally helped others find their answers.
-Through it all, I’ve learned to adopt the following manifesto:
+Through it all, I’ve adopted the following manifesto:

 There is no permanent truth that will satisfy you forever.
 Don’t identify too strongly with your work.
 Stay fluid behind those black-and-white words.
 They are not you.
 They are a great moment going through you.
 A moment you were awake enough to write down and capture.